Bear joined the Big Pack in the Sky on June 28th, 2022.

 Bear was very sweet and very loving.
 He trusted people after they proved themselves to be patient and respectful.
 He had a tendency to introduce himself with his tail tucked, even to greet people he felt comfortable with.

 Bear lived with Westeros Pack rescue, Nymeria.
-She was very excited at first, but there seemed to be some nervous tension we were not comfortable with.
-They took a break for a short time, but their final months together were peaceful.
+Despite Nymeria’s over-zealous first introduction, the two spent several, happy months together.
 We helped Nymeria join the Big Pack in the Sky on March 17, 2019, due to cancer in her sinus cavity.
-Bear now lives with another Westeros Pack rescue, Brienne.
+Bear then lived with another Westeros Pack rescue, Brienne.

 Likes & Dislikes

 Bear loved giving “hugs” to his caretakers.
 At first we thought it might be for security, but it was soon clear that it was out of affection.
 He loved enrichment walks, and fully exploring and appreciating new things along the way.